jw3126/ArgCheck.jl/README.md

 f(x) = @argcheck x > 0

-@unsafe_skipargcheck f(-1) # see OptionalArgChecks docs for why this is called unsafe
+@unsafe_skipargcheck f(-1)
 ```
+This feature is currently experimental.
+It may be silently changed or removed without increasing the major ArgCheck version number.
+See the OptionalArgChecks documentation for some of the caveats.